 To install the WebAdministration module, you must first configure IIS on your computer.
-For more details and steps to configure IIS, see the Configuring IIS section in the Sitecore Experience Platform 9.1 Installation Guide that you can download from the Sitecore Downloads page.
+For more details and steps to configure IIS, see the Configuring IIS section in the Sitecore Experience Platform 9.1.0 Installation Guide that you can download from the Sitecore Downloads page - https://dev.sitecore.net.